clojuredocs/guides/articles/tutorials/emacs.md

 $ cd command-line-args
 ```

-Start up Emacs and `M-x cd` to the command-line-args folder.
-Open and
-edit your project.clj to look like this:
+Start up Emacs and edit your `project.clj` to look like this:

 ```clojure
 (defproject command-line-args "0.1.0-SNAPSHOT"